kendallstaton/COMM-618/assignment7.md

 And here is a link to datawrapper https://datawrapper.dwcdn.net/F59aZ/3/

-Would do more reporting and flesh out that anecdotal lead.
+I would do more reporting and flesh out that anecdotal lead.
 He is the first and so far only hazing death in the U.S. in 2026.
 I think it would also be interesting further down in the story to talk about the Philippines anti-hazing law, which was bolstered in 2018 and could show how other countries are addressing these violent acts.
+In the Philippines, their national law threatens up to life in prison for non-fatal hazing.

-I'd also like to talk to some students who have been hazed about why its so difficult to come forward and report the behavior.
+I'd also like to talk to some students who have been hazed about why it's so difficult to come forward and report the behavior.
 I have a few people who have agreed to talk to me so far.
 I also plan to discuss the database I am consulting with its author, journalists Hank Nuwer.
 He's been tracking individual hazing deaths in the 80s.

+And then of course there are multiple institutions dedicated to anti-hazing education that I would talk to for this project.